lmaccherone/documentdb-mock/README.md

 ## Usage ##

-You can look at the code in the test and stored-procedure folders to see how to use DocumentDBMock.
+You can look at the code in the test and stored-procedure folders of documentdb-utils to see how to use ServerSideMock.

 Basically:

 1. Create a module to hold one or more stored procedures.
 You simply need to `exports` your function(s).
-2. Create your mock with `mock = new DocumentDBMock('path/to/stored/procedure')`
+2. Create your mock with `mock = new ServerSideMock('path/to/stored/procedure')`
 3. Set `mock.nextResources`, `mock.nextError`, `mock.nextOptions`, and/or `mock.nextCollectionOperationQueued` to control
    the response that your stored procedure will see to the next collection operation.
 Note, nextCollectionOperationQueued is the Boolean that is immediately returned from collection operation calls.
 Setting this to `false` allows you to test situations where your stored procedure is defensively timed out by DocumentDB.
 4. Call your stored procedure like it was a function from within your test with `mock.package.your-stored-procedure()`
 5. Inspect `mock.lastBody` to see the output of your stored procedure.
-You can also inspect `mock.lastResponseOptions` 'mock.lastCollectionLink`, and `mock.lastQueryFilter` to see the last values that your stored procedure sent into the most recent collection operation.
+You can also inspect `mock.lastResponseOptions` `mock.lastCollectionLink`, and `mock.lastQueryFilter` to see the last values that your stored procedure sent into the most recent collection operation.

 As an example, here is a stored procedure that will count all of the documents in a collection: